FreeGrok/FreeGrok/README.md

 `configuration.xml` to a running source web application.
 Once above command finishes without errors
-(e.g. `SEVERE: Failed to send configuration to localhost:2424`), you should be able to enjoy your OpenGrok and search your sources using latest indexes and setup.
+(e.g. `SEVERE: Failed to send configuration to localhost:2424`), you should be able to enjoy your FreeGrok and search your sources using latest indexes and setup.

 It is assumed that any SCM commands are reachable in one of the components